cameronoberlies/Module-3-Challenge/README.md

 ##Password Generator

 ###For this challenge I created a password generator by initializing prompts, alerts, and confirmations for interactive user feedback.
-To generate the password criteria I created variables
+To generate the password criteria I created variables to represent characters (upper case, lower case, special symbols, and numeric values), and then had to create a for loop to examine the strings elements individually.
+I created a conditional statement to set a character range which represents the passwords character length.